tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

   embroiled in this battle for having the right to repair things that we own.
   Apple is one of the most hostile vendors when it comes to the right to repair.[^2] Finding replacement parts for various modules on a iPhone is almost if not nearly impossible.
-In some cases, you can only go throught Apple to repair your devices which is an extremely monopolistic practice.
+In some cases, you can only go through Apple to repair your devices which is an extremely monopolistic practice.

 ### Google